wabee-ai/wabee-sdk/README.md

 - ⬜ Publish package on [pypi](https://pypi.org)
 - ⬜ Create CI/CD to publish the package on pypi at every package release
+- ⬜ Enable dynamic version on poetry with git tags

 ## ⚠️ Issues